KWR-Water/pipepermcalc/documentation/source/about.rst

 License
 -------
-This package is ??? licensed.
-See `License File <https://github.com/KWR-Water/package_name/blob/master/LICENSE/>`_ .
+This package is pipepermcalc licensed.
+See `License File <https://github.com/KWR-Water/pipepermcalc/blob/master/LICENSE/>`_ .

 Acknowledgements
 -----------------

 This tool was co-financed by the BTO Joint Research Programme of the Dutch and Flemish Water Utilities.
-The main contributors are: Alex Hockin, Bram Hillebrand, Lennar Brokx and Martin van der Schans.
+The main contributors are: Alex Hockin, Martin van der Schans, Bram Hillebrand and Lennar Brokx.